ptrckgl/blindfold-chess-engine/README.md

 ### Important Notes
 - At this moment in time, all games created have no time limit, and are always against the Lichess Bot (From level 1 to 8)
+- On occasion, after making a move it seems like there was no response from the server.
+In this case, press enter to give the terminal a 'nudge' and it should return the computer's move as normal.

 ### Usage/Commands
 - Usage: 'python3 main.py [default]'.
 Including the 'default' argument automatically assigns game parameters, being {'colour': 'white', 'mode': 'standard', 'difficulty': 1}.
 If the 'default' argument is left out, the user will be able to choose these values.